 - Crisp.
 Next to get that crispy skin!
 Place the meat in the Air Fryer.
 Cook at 400 degrees for 15 minutes, or until the fat has become crispy.

-How to Cook Crispy Pork Belly on the Stove/Oven
+How To Cook On the Stove/Oven

 - Cook.
 Place the spices and meat in a large sauce pot, cover and cook for 60 minutes (or until a knife can be inserted into the skin side of the pork belly).